 Why?
 If you price the meats and vegetables we use in a shop you will see that they are very expensive.
 Because we buy direct from producers we pay considerably less.

 Please call or email for a quotation.
 Remember, we are never knowingly undersold.

-Honey’s Dog Food is all designed for working dogs but can be fed to any dog.
+Honey’s Working Dog Food has been specially formulated just for working dogs.
 We offer two ranges.
 Our Out of Season Working Dog Food is designed for working dogs that are resting or in low-level training.
+This has a lower fat content.
 Our Active Working Dog Food is designed for, well, active working dogs who are travelling a lot on business, doing long days at the office, running around like mad &c..
-We can advise you on what is suitable for your dog.
+This has a higher fat content.
+We can advise you on what is suitable for your working dog.

 Can I buy food from you and sell it to my own customers?